JarrydWannenburg/Divvy-Trip-Data-Google-Analytics-Capstone/Report.md

 ### Next steps
 The following next steps are related to a deeper analysis of the data:
-* Determine a suitable threshold for trip length based on business knowledge and data analytics
+* Determine a suitable threshold for trip length based on business knowledge and data analytics.
 * Investigate seasonality effects in more detail.
-Seasonality may affect the times people ride outside or the day view of weekly distribution.
+Seasonality may affect the times people ride outside, the day view of weekly distribution, or the trip duration.
 * Add in weather data to see what conditions are preferable for riding for each group.
 * Investigate how trip start and end locations differ amongst bike types and seasonality.
 * See how many trips in the data reflect round trips using the start and end latitude and longitude.
 This would give us part of the picture of how users are using the bikes.